 The City of La Porte is dedicated to minimizing the loss of life and property that is associated with flooding events, and providing residents with a safe environment to live, work, and play.
 Education and prevention are valuable and proven tools that help communities become resistant to natural disasters.
 Now is the perfect time to make sure you are knowledgeable on how to protect yourself and your property for the next major storm.

 It’s important to know where you live in relation to the floodplain so you know your level of risk.
-Contact the Planning and Development Department at 281-470-5072 or visit City Hall to see the current FEMA Flood Insurance Rate Map to find out which flood zone you live in and what kind of risk you are facing.
+Contact the City of La Porte Engineer at 713-485-8254 or visit City Hall to see the current FEMA Flood Insurance Rate Map to find out which flood zone you live in and what kind of risk you are facing.
 You can also go to the City’s Geographic Information System (GIS) where you can find out floodplain information specific to your property.
 You’ll be able to zoom in on your parcel or building to get exact information for your home or business.
 Real time river gauge information can be obtained by visiting the Harris County Flood Warning System website.

 FEMA is in the process of revising the Flood Insurance Rate Maps (FIRMs) for Harris County, and it would be good to know where the preliminary flood hazard areas will be relative to where you live.
 Visit the FEMA Flood Information Portal for Harris County where you can type in your address in the search bar to see how the effective flood hazard areas compare to the preliminary flood hazard areas and how each one affects your property.
 You can also visit the Harris County Flood Education Mapping Tool to become familiar with the location of the watersheds serving La Porte, as well as to find out more information on FIRMs and flooding risks.